ccrusius/gradle-erlang-plugin/README.md

 packages using Erlang's
 [Common Test](http://erlang.org/doc/man/ct.html) framework.

-The main reason behind this plugin is the need to incorporate Erlang into multi-language build environments: while `rebar` does its job well with Erlang, as soon as you get out of it you start running into trouble.
+The main reason behind this plugin was the need to incorporate Erlang into multi-language build environments: while `rebar` does its job well with Erlang, as soon as you get out of it you start running into trouble.
 Native binaries from C/C++, for example, are hard to pull off.
-The choices are: either one waits for `rebar` to add support for all other languages (Java, C/C++, etc) in all platforms (Windows, Unix, Mac, etc); or one adds Erlang support to a build system that already has all the other things taken care of.
-The second option is obviously the correct one.
+The choices were: I could either wait for `rebar` to add support for all other languages (Java, C/C++, etc) in all platforms (Windows, Unix, Mac, etc); or I could add Erlang support to a build system that already has all the other things taken care of.
+The second option was obviously the correct one.

-The next decision is to which build system to add Erlang support to, and there are not many around that can cover all the cases.
-Google's Bazel does not have proper Windows support yet.
-CMake supports C well, but everything else is clunky.
-At the end of the day, Gradle is the one that ticks most boxes, and that's the one I went with.
+The next decision was to which build system to add Erlang support to, and there were not many around that can cover all the cases.
+Google's Bazel did not have proper Windows support when I looked at it.
+CMake supported C well, but everything else was clunky.
+At the end of the day, Gradle was the one that ticked most boxes, and the one I went with.

 # Basic Use